-\\\ In Fiscal Year 2017, the University implemented GASB Standard No.81, Irrevocable Split-Interest Agreements.

-\\\\ In Fiscal Year 2018, the University implemented GASB Standard No.75, Accounting and Financial Reporting for OPEB.
+3 In Fiscal Year 2018, the University implemented GASB Standard No.75, Accounting and Financial Reporting for OPEB.
 The effect of adopting GASB 75 was a reduction in the University's net position as of July 1, 2017.

-Balances reported for the year ended June 30, 2017 and all prior fiscal years presented have not been restated due to limitations on the information available from the retirement systems. \\\\\In Fiscal Year 2018, the University implemented GASB Standard No. 83, Certain Asset Retirement Obligation.
-The cumulative effect of adopting GASB No. 83 was a \$15,463 reduction in the University's net position as of July 1, 2017.
+4 In Fiscal Year 2018, the University implemented GASB Standard No. 83, Certain Asset Retirement Obligation.
+The cumulative effect of adopting GASB No. 83 was a reduction in the University's net position as of July 1, 2017.

+5 In Fiscal Year 2022, the University implemented GASB Statement No. 87, Leases.
+The cumulative effect of adopting GASB No. 87 was a small increase in the University's net position as of July 1, 2020.

-The following Total Net Position (Equity) Summary presents net investment in capital assets, restricted - nonexpendable, restricted - expendable and unrestricted net position balances for Fiscal Years 2017 through 2021.
+The following Total Net Position (Equity) Summary presents net investment in capital assets, restricted nonexpendable, restricted - expendable and unrestricted net position balances for Fiscal Years 2018 through 2022.